Adjective Endings in Spanish Grammar

 Me gusta la comida hindú.
 I like Indian food.

-Aquí hay muchos restaurantes hindúes.
-There are a lot of Indian restaurants here.
+→ Aquí hay muchos restaurantes hindúes.
+There are lots of Indian restaurants here.

-• Adjectives that end in -z, take -ces in the plural.
+• Adjectives that end in -z take the ending -ces in the plural.

 Example: